idrinth-thalui/core/interactions/IdrinthFollowerSceneOndolemar.md

 ## Scene 1:

-O: You!
+O: You ther, Altmer!
 What leads you to Markarth?
 Make it quick, but mind your tongue.

 I: As charming as ever, Ondolemar.
 What's a superior bred mer like you doing here?